-Patricia Oman has been teaching at Hastings College since 2012 and has served as the chair of the Humanities Division since 2015.
+Patricia Oman has been teaching at Hastings College since 2012 and is currently President of the Faculty Senate.
 She teaches courses in literature, film, publishing, and writing.
-Whether teaching surveys of U.S. literature or courses on narrowly focused topics (such as the Muppets), she delights in challenging academia's assumptions about literary and cultural value.
+Whether teaching surveys of U.S. literature or courses on narrowly focused topics (such as the Muppets), she delights in challenging academia’s assumptions about literary and cultural value.

-Dr. Oman's research specialty is twentieth-century American regional literature and film, focusing particularly on the Midwest and popular culture.
+Dr. Oman’s research specialty is twentieth-century American regional literature and culture, focusing particularly on the Midwest and popular culture.
 She serves on the executive advisory board of the Society for the Study of Midwestern Literature and on the editorial board of the journal MidAmerica.
-She is currently writing a book on early-twentieth-century author Belle K. Maniates.

 As the director of Hastings College Press, Dr. Oman works one-on-one with students in courses and internships.
 Students who are interested in learning about the process of making books should consider taking the J-Term course PUB 234 Book Production, which is offered every year—students in this course typeset and proofread most of HC Press’s titles for the year.

 Dr. Oman is the faculty sponsor for several organizations on campus, including HC’s chapter of Sigma Tau Delta (an English honorary society) and the student literary magazine Spectrum.